Tyche

 I remember coming to a theory

-at about that time, that one cannot really appreciate work in one's
+at about that time, that one cannot really appreciate the power of

-this conviction, I was no doubt delighted to come upon Goethe's
+this conviction, I was delighted to come upon Goethe's

 aphorism, "He who knows no other language does not know his own,